getgrav/skeleton-builder/README.md

 3. You are now ready to build your skeleton.

 ## How to use
-The workflow in combination with this action allows to create Skeleton packages in two ways:
+The workflow in combination with this action supports the creation of Skeleton packages in two ways:

 1. **Automatically**: every time a new release of your skeleton is published on GitHub, the workflow will run, generate the packages and upload them on your just published release.
 2. **Manually**: if you don't have anything to release but you want to rebuild the packages to use the latest version of Grav or any of your Skeleton dependencies, you can use this way.